 This crisis is demonstrating once and for all that we need each other, and more importantly, that in a pinch we can depend on one another.
 That’s the America that our founders desired.

 We the People of the United States, in Order to form a more perfect Union… promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity...

-They understood that our independence is secured on a basis of our interdependence.
+They understood that our independence is secured on the basis of our interdependence.
 That we are all in this together.
-And if I must navigate this crisis I am glad to be in it together with you.
+And if I must navigate this crisis, I am glad to be in it together with you.

 I have always said that Samaritan House is the great heart of a great community.
 Thank you for proving that is true!